 For reference:

-• This looks like the current (old) ftrack API being used, which uses the xmlrpclib in Python.
-That library does have a few __del__ methods that attempt to auto close the socket connection I believe.
+- This looks like the current (old) ftrack API being used, which uses the xmlrpclib in Python.
+That library does have a few

-• In the ftrack API there are two distinct connections to the server.
+.
+This means that the event hub was not connected by this plugin code (I assume you are loading the standard ftrack Maya plugin as well which is starting the event server connection). - In the ftrack API there are two distinct connections to the server.
 One is for the xmlrpc transport of the main API functions, the other is for the event system.
 It is a little unclear from the error posted which connection is causing the issue.
-Perhaps try to isolate by completely disabling the event system for your code run ftrack.EVENT_HUB.disconnect()?
+Perhaps try to isolate by completely disabling the event system for your code run

 This looks like the current (old) ftrack API being used, which uses the xmlrpclib in Python.
 That library does have a few del methods that attempt to auto close the socket connection I believe.